dechristopher/xyz/README.md

 ```

 ## Roadmap
-* Add optional HTTP headers and auth settings
+* Improve HTTP request performance
-* Improve memory footprint
+* Shrink HTTP response memory footprint
-* Improve concurrency
+* Improve concurrency model

-## About XYZ Tiles
+## About Map Tiles
 Splitting the world into square tiles is a simple way to distribute geographic information and metadata to devices.
-From raster data representing illustrated or generated cartography to vector data representing infrastructure, tiles
+From raster data representing illustrated or generated cartography to vector data representing infrastructure and other
-optimize the time and space necessary to gather pieces of information in a way to illustrate a geographic region and
+arbitrary geometries, tiles optimize the time and space necessary to gather pieces of grographic information.
+This
-its relevant metadata.
+allows us to quickly illustrate a geographic region and its associated attributes.

+### Zoom Level
 The zoom parameter is an integer between 0 (zoomed out) and 18 (zoomed in).
 18 is normally the maximum, but some tile
 servers might go beyond that.
+A tile at a given zoom level will split into four equally sized tiles at the next
+zoom level.

 | Level | # Tiles | Tile width (° of longitudes) | m / pixel (on Equator) | ~ Scale(on screen) | Examples of areas to represent|
 |-------|---------|------------------------------|------------------------|--------------------|-------------------------------|